verticalsoftware/vertical-cli/docs/intro.md

 options.AddConverter(new PointConverter());

-// option 3: If the type implements IParsable<TSelf>
+// option 3: The type implements IParsable<TSelf>
 options.AddConverter<Point>();

 // Options can be specified when creating the root command